Robert Edwards (physiologist): Honours and awards

+Politics

+Edwards was a supporter of the Labour Party, and represented Newnham ward on Cambridge City Council for two terms, from 1973 to 1978.
+He enjoyed the experience enough to consider at one stage standing for parliament, but nothing came of it.

 Personal life

 Edwards married Ruth Fowler Edwards (1930–2013), also a scientist with significant work, granddaughter of 1908 Nobel laureate physicist Ernest Rutherford and daughter of physicist Ralph Fowler, in 1956.
 The couple had five daughters and 12 grandchildren.

 Death

-Edwards died at home near Cambridge, England on 10 April 2013 after a long lung illness.
-A spokesperson for the University of Cambridge said "He will be greatly missed by family, friends and colleagues."
-The Guardian reported that, as of Edwards' death, more than four million births had resulted from IVF.
-Louise Brown said "His work, along with Patrick Steptoe, has brought happiness and joy to millions of people all over the world by enabling them to have children."
-According to the BBC, his work was motivated by his belief that "the most important thing in life is having a child."
+Edwards died at home near Cambridge, England on 10 April 2013.
+The Guardian said that, as of Edwards' death, more than four million births had resulted from IVF.

-A plaque was unveiled at the Bourn Hall Clinic in July 2013 by Louise Brown and Alastair MacDonald – the world's first IVF baby boy – commemorating Steptoe and Edwards.
+A plaque was unveiled at the Bourn Hall Clinic in July 2013 by Louise Brown and Alastair MacDonald – the world's first IVF baby boy – commemorating Steptoe, Edwards and Purdy.